-While Saudi Arabia is beautiful, I had to adapt to some cultural differences.
+Saudi Arabia is a beautiful country, but I had to adapt to some cultural differences.
 I learnt that Saudis are fairly last minute with arranging things.
 Even for events, ticket sale and release of line-ups for festivals, they do it only one week before the actual event!
 I also learned that public transport is nearly non-existent in Saudi.
 They generally rely on taxi drivers so make sure to use Uber or Careem app to get around.
 Queuing is also something that Saudis don’t like.
 If they have the chance to cut the line, they will.
 While Riyadh, the capital, still feels fairly conservative, I had the feeling that Jeddah is westernising and is starting to become like Dubai.
 Most of my plans went very smoothly in Saudi Arabia, except that I flew to Riyadh for a tour to the Edge of the World, that got cancelled the night before by Ghazi Tours.

 Things to do in Jeddah

 Jeddah and the rest of Saudi Arabia are full of malls.
 You can surely spend some time there, but I will skip this one as it is an obvious one.

 Make sure to visit the Floating Mosque at the Northern Corniche of Jeddah.
 It is especially beautiful during sunset.
 It is not really floating, but during high tide, it looks like it is floating.
 While I was sitting there, locals started to arrive and eat on the ground, while enjoying the sunset.

 Many countries have a city sign.
 Jeddah has one too and it is especially beautiful in the evening when it is illuminated.